ivlkjan/hello-world/README.md

 # hello-world

+Hi there,

+My name is Jan and I'm a PhD. student with focus on Modeling an Simutalion.

-My first repo on GitHub.
+This is my first repo on GitHub.